usaid-cs/yesterday-i-learned/biology.md

+- To improve sleep, not only do you need to reduce light exposure during the night, you also need to [increase light exposure during the day](https://www.healthline.com/nutrition/17-tips-to-sleep-better#section1).
+Other tips: nap no more than 30 minutes during the day.
+Exercise during the day.
+Eat carbs four hours before bed but don't eat anything right before bed.
+Don't drink at night.
+Take 2mg of melatonin an hour before bed (and drink water at the same time, I suppose).
+- Human flesh is very sweet [^1](https://www.youtube.com/watch?v=vw_tClcS6To) [^2](http://www.huffingtonpost.com/2014/04/29/what-does-human-taste-like_n_5233724.html)
+- See also: humans should not eat humans, because diseases can transmit freely between members of the same species.
 - Food pockets can lead to [tooth loss](https://www.colgate.com/en-us/oral-health/conditions/gum-disease/what-are-periodontal-pockets-0315).
 Colgate® recommends the  Colgate® TotalSF Advanced Deep Clean toothpaste, obviously.
 - Teeth fall out because not enough [collagen](https://en.wikipedia.org/wiki/Gingival_fibers) is holding it in.
 - Basa fillets are cheap because [basa fish eat plants](https://en.wikipedia.org/wiki/Basa_%28fish%29).
 Despite campaigns that suggest otherwise, people prefer Vietnamese catfish over American catfish, 3 to 1.